Arlington1985/dai-deployment/README.md

 * `terrafor apply` - Will do the actual magic.
 Check _Input parameters_ section for specifying input values.

 After successful execution of all commands you can access to application with `http://PUBLOC_IP_ADDRESS:12345`

+## TODO
+* Add validation of input variables.
+Terraform doesn't have any functionality to provide such validation out of the box.
+There is some workaround but at the end you can't build complex validation because different major minor versions depend on different version of CUDA and CUDNN libraries.
+My choose is to build command line tool which will execute terraform command after validation.
+* Current functionality only support docker installation with on top of the RHEL OS.
+But DAI has another options which would be better to include them to this project.